- Status

 As Victoria’s independent environment regulator, our role is to check and enforce compliance with the Environment Protection Act (2017).

-EPA is responsible for preventing or controlling pollution (including noise) and improving the quality of the environment.
+EPA is responsible for making sure businesses prevent or control pollution and improve the quality of the environment.
 This responsibility includes regulating activities that may present a danger to the environment.

 One of the tools available to EPA is the licensing of certain scheduled premises that may present a risk to the environment.
-The EPA ensures duty holders, such as SBI, complies with the obligations of their licence to minimise risk to human health and the environment.
+EPA ensures duty holders, such as SBI, comply with the obligations of their licence to minimise risk to human health and the environment.

 - Learn about the EPA’s role in landfill management